 The power shift between brand and customer happened during the economic downturn.
 Customers became more selective in which brand they chose to spend their money with – The winning brands were the ones who treated their customers with respect, with great service, and built a relationship with them that still exists today.

-And during the same time as the recession, social media exploded onto the scene and mobile became a major part of the customer journey.
+And during the same time as the recession, social media marketing and social selling exploded onto the scene and mobile became a major part of the customer journey.
 Customers can now compare products and services in real time and across multiple devices, which has presented a huge challenge for many brands.

 Research has found that companies are struggling with this change and are unable to become a customer-centric organization – with the biggest challenge not being able to share customer information across departments.

 Most companies do not have all of the components in place to claim they are customer centric, but the most important part to remember is this:

 You need to start with your customers, not your products and focus on what your customers want to do.

 4 Best Practices to becoming a Customer Centric Company

 By being customer centric, you will want to anticipate customers’ needs and delight them with products and services they may not have thought of, but will immediately fall in love with (ie, Apple’s iPhone or iPad).
 Thus, the customer centric brand creates products, processes, policies and a culture that is designed to support customers with a great experience as they are working towards their goals.

 The four best practices that stand out regarding customer-centricity are: